BU-IE-360/spring24-EmreCaganKanli/homework1/index.md

 ### Pulling and Organizing the Data

 After downloading the time series from their respective websites, all datasets were combined into one excel sheet with an additional t value for time purposes.
+A constant feature for intercept was added afterwards in code.

 ![All Data Excel](https://raw.githubusercontent.com/BU-IE-360/spring24-EmreCaganKanli/main/homework1/photos/model1/all%20data%20excel.png)
 Some Observations From The Excel Containing All Data

 ### Building the Model